sohamwalke8/slnRedCloud/RedCloud/wwwroot/docs/javascript/navbar-search.md

 title: Navbar Search Plugin
 ---

-The navbar search plugin provides the functionality to show/hide a search input across the whole header.
+The navbar search plugin provIdes the functionality to show/hIde a search input across the whole header.

 ##### Usage